fconstancias/metabaRpipe/README.md

 chmod +x ${MY_DIR}metabaRpipe/Rscripts/dada2_metabarcoding_pipeline.Rscript
 ```

-The other option is to work within` R` using the R functions stored under `${MY_DIR}metabaRpipe/Rscripts/functions.R` - examples will come later.
+The scripts can also be run within` R` using the R functions stored under `${MY_DIR}metabaRpipe/Rscripts/functions.R` - examples will come later.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Exploring the outputs: